paleolimbot/rosm/cran-comments.md

-This release removes a dependency on rgdal as requested by its maintainer.
+This release removes a dependency on rgdal as requested.

 ## R CMD check results